enzo-q/enzo-q/README.md

 </picture>

 ### About Me
 My programming journey started with a love for games and a curiosity about how developers build such awesome web apps and games.
 I want to build, tackle some bugs, and learn more in the process.
 Data and networking are also things I'm quite interested in; tweaking switches, routers, and such, down to organizing, fixing, and building insights from data.
 I love to read novels, especially chinese xianxia genre, and playing games too during free times.
-Software development is never easy, of course, but that's exactly what makes it so rewarding.
+Learning can be easy or hard, and if it is hard, then that's exactly what makes it so rewarding.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://capsule-render.vercel.app/api?type=rect&color=4A5D73&height=2&section=footer&v=3">